Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Numerical Experiments

 where $\B{H}$ is the resulting matrix of archetypes.
 To compare the performance of different algorithms (discussed below), we use two metrics, Purity and Entropy \citep{kim2008sparse}.
 Let for $i\in[198]$, $j_i^*\in[14]$ denote the true cluster of point $i$ and $j_i\in[14]$ denote the estimated cluster for the same point.
 Let $m_r^u$ be the number of samples that belong to the true cluster $u$ but are estimated to be in cluster $r$.
 Equivalently,

 The metrics Purity and Entropy are defined as

 where $m_r=\sum_{u=1}^k m_r^u$.
 A larger value of Purity and a smaller value of Entropy imply a better clustering performance. \\ The results of clustering performance of different algorithms is reported in Table \ref{cluster}.
-SAA is our proposed framework (we use continuation over 8 values of $\lambda$ from 30 to 1 as in Section \ref{initsection}), AA is the algorithm proposed by \citet{javadi2019nonnegative} which does not enforce any sparsity.
+SAA is our proposed framework (we use MIP initialization with continuation over 8 values of $\lambda$ from 30 to 1 as in Section \ref{initsection}), AA is the algorithm proposed by \citet{javadi2019nonnegative} which does not enforce any sparsity.
 KP and PP are as introduced before.
+Chen is the exact AA of~\citet{Breiman} with the algorithmic approach of~\citet{chen2014fast}.
 We also include Kmeans in our experiments as a baseline for the clustering performance.
-Hoyer did not provide interpretable results on this dataset and therefore is not included in the table.
 As it can be seen, among algorithms that enforce sparsity, SAA performs the best in terms of clustering.
 In fact, SAA is at par with Kmeans, while providing a solution that is two times more sparse.
 AA has the best clustering performance, however, it fails to provide a sparse solution.
 Other algorithms provide sparse solutions, but their clustering performance is not as good as SAA.
 In our experiments in this section, all NMF-based methods terminated in less than a minute.